geoffreyvd/Offerte/README.md

 It's an invoice creater with simpele bootstrap forms, it is a Single Page Application.
 Angularjs will read the input information and will make a pdf invoice.
+It has a connection with a php backend with persistent storage in a mySQL database

 feature's:
 -save invoice's to a SQL database